prof-tallman/csc228/README.md

 # securityandfear
-Curriculum for a general education course on technology, security, and fear
+Curriculum for a general education course on technology, security, and fear.